GeoffWilliams/puppet-sysctl/README.md

 The module keeps track of settings that occur in any of the above files in the `defined_in` property.
-If asked to manage a setting that is already defined and not managed by the module Puppet will disable all existing `.conf` files containing the offending definition by appending `.nouse` to the filename.
+If asked to manage a setting that is already defined and not managed by the module Puppet will disable all existing `.conf` files containing the offending definition by appending `.nouse` to the filename and will then create a new file obeying the `80-puppet-` naming convention if `ensure=>present`.

 ## Value handling
 It's possible for `value` to differ from `value_saved` and this would indicate that `sysctl -w` was run at some point